-5. Follow the Change
+13. Follow the Change

 This photo essay is like the transformation essay but on a short-term basis.
-Think about men growing their moustaches for Movember.
+Think about men growing their mustaches for Movember.
 Or someone who wants to shave their head for charity.

 This is great practice in photographing people but also documenting their change.
 You will need to work on your feet and find different ways to capture the same person going through this change.
 This will be challenging, especially if you are in the same space.

-6. Photograph a Local Event
+12. Photograph a Local Event

 No matter where you live, there will be countless local events throughout the year.
-They might be fundraisers, farmer’s markets, dances and festivals or food and music.
-All these will have organisers desperate for photographs they can share to increase the traffic.
-They may even offer you money, and if not, they will share the images for you, with your name attached.
+They might be fundraisers, farmers’ markets, dances and festivals, or food and music.
+Their organizers will need a photographer.
+Even if it’s just for social media images.

 This is a great way to practice capturing emotions and atmosphere.
-As it is local, you will meet and network with many people who will need a photographer in the future, so keep your business cards with you.
+As it is local, you will meet and network with many people who will need a photographer in the future.
+Keep your business cards with you.

-7. Photograph an Abandoned Building
+11. Photograph an Abandoned Building

 Urban exploration or Urbex is a thing.
 It is where you enter an abandoned building for the sake of (interest and) photography.
 It is a great social commentary on the state of our world.

-You will get the hang of photographing rooms, looking at light, patterns, shapes and forms.
-You are also in no hurry, so you can practise to your heart’s content.
+You will get the hang of photographing rooms, looking at light, patterns, shapes, and forms.
+You are also in no hurry, so you can practice to your heart’s content.
 For more information about Urbexing, read our article here.

-8. Behind the Scenes of a Photo Shoot
+10. Behind the Scenes of a Photo Shoot

 For me, behind the camera is way more interesting than what is happening in front of it.
 The models pose, and hundreds of images are taken, so it can be slow and drab.

 9. Capture Street Fashion

-If you have ever read Fruits, you will know what street fashion can be like.
+If you have ever read FRUiTS magazine, you will know what street fashion can be like.
 I have even heard of a street in Milan where people walk up and down, showing off their best styles.

 And you can even stop people in the street for a quick pose.
 Photographers have stopped in one location while photographing those who walk past.
 Here, the background stays the same, and only the people change.

 One photo essay idea that I have always wanted to try is to photograph one landmark from many different vantage points.
 Think about it.
-Look at the Eiffel Tower, and how many photographs have been taken of it.
+Look at the Eiffel Tower and how many collections of images have been taken of it.

 All are from many different angles ranging from many different distances away.
-This is a great way to practise your positioning and composition through different perspectives.
+This is a great way to practice your positioning and composition through different perspectives.

-You can incorporate details and a down-up viewpoint, you can photograph it from above utilising a drone.
+You can incorporate details and a down-up viewpoint.
+Or you can photograph it from above with a drone.
 And there are thousands of ways to capture it through streets and using reflections.

 A similar photo essay idea would be to take the images of the landmark from other people from the same vantage point.
 Unsplash is perfect for this.

-11. Fathers & Children Photo Essay
+7. Fathers & Children

 We live in a very different time than we did 50 years ago.
 Or even 20 years ago, as more and more fathers stay at home and look after the kids.
 A great photo essay example would be to capture these small families to show this as social commentary for the times we live in.